I’m a correspondent for Public Health Watch, working both on digital and audio stories in California.

-I’m a correspondent for Public Health Watch, working both on digital and audio stories in California.
+I worked at the California Newsroom as a climate investigative journalist, reporting on health consequences of wildfire smoke, including for a series entitled Smoke, Screened in The Guardian.
 As part of my work, we partnered with small stations to produce an award-winning special called Climate Costs, and I provided mentoring as well as editing and production.

-I worked at the California Newsroom as a climate investigative journalist, reporting on health consequences of wildfire smoke, including for a series entitled Smoke, Screened in The Guardian.
 For the NPR-distributed podcast Living Downstream, I worked with community members near the Salton Sea on “The Sea Next Door,” which won a Murrow and an award from SEJ.

 Previously, I was the editorial project manager for the California Reporting Project.
 We’re seeking police records under SB 1421, including about use of force: in the last year I’ve contributed to reporting in Bakersfield on broken bones and mental health, in Richmond on canines, and in San Diego.